-We are continuing increased testing as well as anyone who shows or complaints of any of the symptoms associated with COVID-19.
+We are continuing increased testing as well as anyone who shows or complaints of any of the symptoms associated with COVID-19 and or respiratory symptoms.

 We are taking steps as per the recommendations of the Infection Control Assessment and Promotion Program (ICAP) Team.

 We will continue our routine testing of staff and residents as mandated by our Federal and State Agencies.

 We will notify any responsible party of any change in condition, as always.
 We will also notify any individual/responsible party in addition to our local, state, and CDC of any abnormal test result.

 AS ALWAYS, OUR MAIN FOCUS IS RESIDENT AND STAFF SAFETY AND WELLBEING!

 Please call the facility if you have any questions or would like an update on your family member.
 But please remember we can only give out information to those we are legally permitted to do so.

 Visitation: Please do not visit if you are feeling ill.